 Related Topics: The Moon

-Here is a list of all the full moon names, dates and times (for the Eastern time zone) in 2019, beginning with the 'wolf' moon in January, to the 'cold' moon in December.
+REFERENCE Here is a list of common full moon names, dates and times in 2021-2022, beginning with the "Beaver Moon" this November, to the Hunter's Moon on Oct.
+20.

 The full moon of Wednesday (Oct.
 21), known by many as the "Hunter's Moon," provided a celestial treat for skywatchers around the world.

 The Hunter's Moon rises tonight, marking the first full moon of the fall season in the northern hemisphere.

 October's full moon and the peak of the Orionid meteor shower are happening on the same day this week.